NicolasGAlvarez/git-training/git-commands.md

 `git status` shows the current status of every file (use alias `gst`).
 `git log` shows a history of every commit (use aliases `glol` and `glola`).

-To commit a file is to move it from stage to the master (default name) branch.
+To commit a file is to move it from stage to the master branch (default name).
 This creates a new snapshot and changes the previously staged files status to 'unmodified'.
 Use the command `git commit -m "<message>"` (or the alias `gcmsg "<message>"`).